ThePoetCoder/Python-for-VBA-Devs/when.md

 ## What I feel Microsoft **really** got right with VBA is it's limited use-case and ease of use.

 ### Limited Use Case
-With VBA, the use case is immediately obvious; it's used for Excel or other Micorsoft Office Applications.
+With VBA, the use case is immediately obvious; it's used for Excel or other Microsoft Office Applications.
 It says so right in it's name "Visual Basic **for Applications**".
 And while this is perfect if all the things you want to automate are also inside Microsoft Office Applications, eventually you're going to outgrow that sandbox, the same way you outgrew functions and Ribbon buttons and had to move on to VBA.

 ### Ease of Use
 There's no denying that VBA is easy to learn and use.
 It's likely your first subroutines were even built with the Macro recorder!
 How awesome is that?
 It writes code for you!
 And once you need to dive into the code, the object model has a very logical hierarchy (for Excel it's Application -> Workbook -> Worksheet -> Range, etc.) and between the macro recorder and some trial and error you can figure out how to read and edit your code.